skyler-1111/conspiracy-terminal/README.md

     Clears the console.

 5. **truth.exe**
-   Generates some random ahh stuff.
+   Generates additional structured statements and pushes the system further.

    <img width="838" height="103" alt="image" src="https://github.com/user-attachments/assets/ad3e4741-826e-4e8b-b35d-41d39cbfa1b0" />

 7. **reveal**
-   Reveals a block of stuffs.
+   Reveals a block of statements.

 8. **help**
    Shows all the commands in the terminal.

 10. **ascend**
-   Triggers a very cool 'ascension' like animation.
+   Triggers the 'ascension' like animation.
 To end this, hit ESC on your keyboard, and for mobile/tab users, click anywhere     on the screen.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-have fun :p
+have fun :)